Mow the Lawn

 Ask a Neighbor

 If you'd rather not hire a housesitter, request the assistance of a friend or neighbor.
-He can help by watering (or even mowing) the lawn, taking in the mail, and checking on the house occasionally.
-What's more, he can park in your driveway, if you're going to be leaving it empty, so it looks to a passerby as if someone's around.
+They can help by watering (or even mowing) the lawn, taking in the mail, and checking on the house occasionally.
+What's more, your neighbor can park in your driveway, if you're going to be leaving it empty, so it looks to a passerby as if someone's around.

 Check the Weather